Back Top 10 things to see and do in Oviedo

 Mount Naranco and the panoramic Asturian Pre-Romanesque

-Oviedo/Uviéu, as a real city it once was, preserves traces of the court and the kingdom it hosted within its walls.
-These traces have survived to this day and have become a UNESCO World Heritage Site due to their significance in European history and culture.
+Oviedo/Uviéu, as the royal city that it was, preserves vestiges of the court and kingdom that it hosted.
+These remains have survived to the present day and have become a World Heritage Site due to their importance in European history and culture.
 We are talking about Asturian Art, also known as Asturian Pre-Romanesque.

-Oviedo/Uviéu could be called the city of Pre-Romanesque, as it has the most monuments from this period in all of Asturias, both in the city center and its surroundings.
-If we are in the heart of the urban area, magnificent examples include some details of the old Church of San Tirso El Real, the Church of San Julián de los Prados – also known as Santullano – or the Foncalada Fountain, whose moss-covered stones and flowing waters exude antiquity.
-A very special mention is reserved for the Holy Chamber, created by the great Asturian monarch Alfonso II.
+Oviedo/Uviéu could be called the city of the Pre-Romanesque, because of all Asturias it has the most monuments from this period, both in the city centre and in the surrounding area.
+If we are in the heart of the city, magnificent examples are some details of the old church of San Tirso El Real, the church of San Julián de los Prados - also known as Santullano - or the Foncalada Fountain, whose stones, impregnated with moss and water, ooze antiquity.
+The Cámara Santa (Holy Chamber), created by the great Asturian monarch Alfonso II, deserves special mention.

-Moreover, in the greenest and most panoramic surroundings of Oviedo/Uviéu, at the base of the renowned Monte Naranco, you will find two incredible gems: Santa María del Naranco and San Miguel de Lillo.
-In this area, you will also find the Reception and Interpretation Center of Asturian Pre-Romanesque, located in former schools, which serves to provide travelers with information about the importance and historical context of these monuments.
+Furthermore, in the greenest and most panoramic surroundings of Oviedo/Uviéu, that is to say, at the foot of the famous Monte Naranco, we will find two incredible jewels: Santa María del Naranco and San Miguel de Lillo.
+And also, in this area, you will find the Asturian Pre-Romanesque Reception and Interpretation Centre which, located in some old schools, serves to give travellers an insight into the importance and historical context of these monuments.

-So on Mount Naranco, amidst impressive aerial views of the city and a large part of the central mountainous area of Asturias, you can experience Pre-Romanesque Art in all its plenitude.
+Thus, on Mount Naranco, amidst impressive aerial views of the city and a large part of the central mountainous area of Asturias, you can experience the Preromanesque Art in all its splendour.

 The Plaza del Fontán, a historic market landmark in Vetusta

-The Plaza del Fontán has always been a special place for Oviedo/Uviéu, serving as a focal point of the city.
-Centuries ago, there was a natural lagoon fed by springs and sources - hence the name of this square - located just outside the city, which soon became a recreation area for the nobles of Oviedo.
-This circumstance led the local farmers to come to this place to sell their products - milk, vegetables, cheese, chickens, etc. - and thus, one of the oldest markets in Asturian memory was born.
+The Plaza del Fontán has always been a special place for Oviedo/Uviéu, and a neuralgic point of the city.
+Centuries ago there was a natural lake fed by springs and fountains - hence the name of this square -, then on the outskirts of the city, which soon became a place of recreation for the nobles of Oviedo.
+This meant that the peasants of the area came to sell their products - milk, vegetables, cheese, chickens, etc. - in the square. -.
+This is how one of the oldest markets in Asturian memory came into being.

-So, the whole area around El Fontán is a coming and going of people watching, shopping, chatting or looking for a place to have a vermouth, to have lunch, a snack or dinner, to have a glass of cider, or to buy the best local products.
+So the whole area around El Fontán is a place where people come and go to look around, to shop, to chat or to look for a place to have a vermouth, to have lunch, a snack or dinner, to have a glass of cider, or to buy the best local products.

 Ancient Oviedo: A "regal seat" with its five towers

-El Antiguo, as the historic old town of Oviedo/Uviéu is popularly known, preserves almost intact its aspect as a "regal seat," a city linked to the Asturian monarchy in its robust origins.
-For this reason, a stroll through the old city is a direct encounter with history.
-Among the narrow and winding streets of El Antiguo, many centuries of history unfold before us.
+The Old Town, as the historic centre of Oviedo/Uviéu is popularly known, preserves almost intact its "regia sedes", a city linked to the Asturian monarchy in its strong origins.
+For this reason, a stroll through the old city is a hand in hand with history.
+Among the narrow, winding streets of the Old Town, many centuries of history can be seen.

-Looking towards the sky as if aspiring to reach it, you'll find the Gothic tower of the Cathedral, which majestically presides over the Plaza de Alfonso II the Chaste, perhaps the most famous in the city and one of the meeting points when strolling through the historic old town.
+Looking towards the sky as if with a vocation to reach it is the Gothic tower of the Cathedral, which majestically presides over the Plaza de Alfonso II el Casto, perhaps the most famous square in the city, and one of the meeting points on a stroll through the historic quarter.

-Oviedo's cathedral is a universal and primordial reference point on the Pilgrim's Way to Santiago, so the continuous and incessant presence of pilgrims, like an eternal trickle, is not surprising.
+Oviedo's cathedral is a universal and primordial reference point on the Pilgrim's Way to Santiago de Compostela, so the continuous and incessant presence of pilgrims, like an eternal trickle, comes as no surprise.
 Nor is the curiosity aroused by the Holy Chamber - a World Heritage Site - which still conserves the essence of a palatine chapel, as conceived by Alfonso II himself, and which today houses the relics and jewels of the ancient Asturian monarchy, a pioneer of western European Christianity.

-One of the most attractive options for getting to know the cathedral is the visit to the gothic tower of the Sancta Ovetensis, which lasts approximately one hour and will be a unique experience.
-The groups that climb the tower will make two stops before reaching the end of the route.
-The first will be at the body of the clock's counterweights: visitors will climb 56 steps up the tower's spiral staircase to this point, where they will be able to contemplate Menéndez Pidal's moulds.
+One of the most attractive options for getting to know the cathedral is the visit to the Gothic tower of the Sancta Ovetensis, which lasts approximately one hour and will be a unique experience.
+Groups that climb the tower will make two stops before reaching the end of the tour.
+The first stop will be at the counterweight body of the clock: visitors will climb 56 steps up the tower's spiral staircase to this point, where they will be able to contemplate Menéndez Pidal's moulds.
 The second stop will be at the bell tower, presided over by the Wamba, which they will reach after climbing another 67 steps.
 From there, and after 61 more steps, visitors will reach the great attraction of these ascents: the Renaissance body, which allows a 360-degree view and offers a privileged view of Oviedo, given that at this point, the elevation is 43 and a half metres above the ground.
-Moreover, in this Renaissance body, it will be possible to take photographs and contemplate, from inside, the spectacular openwork arrow that crowns the tower;
+You can also take photographs and contemplate, from the inside, the spectacular openwork arrow that crowns the tower.

-With so many sensations, you will realise that a walk through this "regia sedes" is almost like walking through the clouds, because in very few square metres you will discover five towers, which are the testimony of how the city and Asturias arose and evolved over centuries and centuries.
-The five towers of this "regia sedes", which can be discovered with a careful look around the old quarter, are Santa María La Real de la Corte, adjacent to the convent of Las Pelayas, which also has its tower; the Romanesque tower of the cathedral, as well as its Gothic tower, and the tower of San Tirso el Real, a church founded by Alfonso II el Casto and which still conserves the oldest alfiz - moulding that supports a pre-Romanesque arch - in western European Christianity .
+With so many sensations, you will realise that a walk through this "regia sedes" is almost like walking through the clouds, because in very few square metres you will discover five towers, which are the testimony, standing for centuries and centuries, of how the city and Asturias came into being and how it evolved.
+The five towers of this "regia sedes", which can be discovered with a careful look around the old quarter, are Santa María La Real de la Corte, adjacent to the convent of Las Pelayas, which also has its tower; the Romanesque tower of the cathedral, as well as its Gothic tower, and the tower of San Tirso el Real, a church founded by Alfonso II el Casto and which still conserves the oldest alfiz - moulding that supports a pre-Romanesque arch - in western European Christianity.

 Five towers in a short circular route give the city a historical, medieval, Renaissance and eighteenth-century air; an eclectic air that is unique in Europe.

-While we follow the royal trail, some artistic remains in the form of sculptures show us the literary soul of an Oviedo/Uviéu that has inspired novelists such as Leopoldo Alas "Clarín", Ramón Pérez de Ayala or Armando Palacio Valdés...
+While following the royal trail, some artistic vestiges in the form of sculptures show us the literary soul of an Oviedo/Uviéu that has inspired novelists such as Leopoldo Alas "Clarín", Ramón Pérez de Ayala or Armando Palacio Valdés...

-The "regia sedes" has not lost any of its essence, and today it continues to be an inescapable muse for many creators...
+The "regia sedes" has not lost an iota of its essence, and today it continues to be an inescapable muse for many creators...

 The Museum of Fine Arts of Asturias: art in content and continent

-Proof that Oviedo/Uviedo is a city of art and with art is its Museum of Fine Arts, Recently refurbished and enlarged, it exhibits, in completely new exhibition spaces, a more than interesting collection of art from different historical periods up to the contemporary avant-garde.
+Proof that Oviedo/Uviéu is a city of art and with art is its Museum of Fine Arts, recently refurbished and enlarged, and which exhibits, in completely new exhibition spaces, a more than interesting collection of art from different historical periods up to the contemporary avant-garde.

-The Museum of Fine Arts, located in the heart of the historic quarter, with part of its façade overlooking the Cathedral Square, is art in itself.
+The Museum of Fine Arts, located in the heart of the historic quarter, and with part of its façade overlooking the Cathedral square, is art in itself.
 In its case, one can safely say that the art is not only in its exhibition contents but also in the container.

 A mixture of classical and contemporary architecture, in a framework of thoughtful design for important works of Spanish art, in a visit that is deeply enjoyable and surprising.